 I guess I have to begin by saying what everyone already knows: The Nautilus has to be the most popular watch of the last five years.

-First released in the 1970’s the Nautilus, designed by none other than Gerald Genta himself, it was a crazy, avant-garde sports watch in stainless steel that sold for an eye-watering price.
-While the Royal Oak was designed in this same sense, Audemars Piguet was largely seen as the bad boys of the industry and when Patek Philippe followed suit, clients and critics alike who were used to seeing elegant dress watches were shocked to see that they followed in the footsteps AP.
+First released in the 1970’s, the Nautilus, designed by none other than Gerald Genta himself, was a crazy, avant-garde sports watch in stainless steel that sold for an eye-watering price.
+While the Royal Oak was designed in this same sense, Audemars Piguet was largely seen as the bad boys of the industry and when Patek Philippe followed suit, clients and critics alike who were used to seeing elegant dress watches were shocked to see that they followed in the footsteps of Audemars Piguet.
 This was further reinforced by the fact that both were designed by the same man!
-The reference 3700 ‘Jumbo’, the first Nautilus model ever made, of course as we know managed to defy the odds and today is one of the holy grails of vintage Patek Philippe.
+The Ref.
+3700 ‘Jumbo’, the first Nautilus model ever made, of course as we know managed to defy the odds and today is one of the holy grails of vintage Patek Philippe.

-Fast forward to 2006, and Patek Philippe releases the heir apparent to the 3700 ‘Jumbo’, the 5711.
+Fast forward to 2006, and Patek Philippe releases the heir apparent to the Ref.
+3700 ‘Jumbo’, the Ref.
+5711.
 Featuring an ultra-slim 8.3mm case, it is so thin not only for a sports watch but in general, sliding easily under the cuff of a shirt.
-And while the stainless steel model has been the center of attention and has been around for the longest, in 2015 Patek Philippe released what you see here today- the 5711R.
+And while the stainless-steel model has been the centre of attention and has been around for the longest, in 2015 Patek Philippe released what you see here today- the Ref.
+5711R.